Kanishak-xd/auth-app.angular/README.md

 1. Do ``ng new auth-app``
 2. Install tailwind css in the project (follow tailwind's official documentation)
-3. Make new project on firebase & enable email/password authentication
+3. Make new project on firebase and enable email/password authentication and database
 4. Get your Firebase config and paste it in src/environments/environment.ts:
 ```
 export const environment = {